-We’ve done a ton of outreach over the past few years.
-From NOT contacting a site that was cursing at our client to NOT contacting people currently in lawsuits with clients, below are some tips that have helped save our butts.
+We’ve done a ton of outreach for SEO clients over the past decade.
+Some of the bigger SEO outreach wins have come from what we’ve NOT done.
+From NOT contacting a site that was cursing at our client in a post to NOT contacting people currently in lawsuits with clients, below are some link outreach strategies & tips that have helped save our butts.

 1. Read The About Me Page

 Solution: It sounds so simple but it’s so often missed.
 Go click on the About section.

 Real Client Example: This really applies to all clients.
 Some bloggers need to be pitched the right way.
 Some will even tell you the best way to pitch them.
 Saves you time & raises your link acquisition percentage.

 In the perfect storm, an already unreasonable site owner on a really bad day could receive your really off topic infographic and suddenly they’re your worst enemy.

 2. Find Out If The Site Covered You Already

 Solution: An easy way to do this is through a quick site:thatwebsite.com “your client”.

 Real Client Example: I found a site that was extremely relevant for Client Z. They were very open to multiple types of partnerships through what I was seeing on their site.
 I ran this quick query to see if they covered Client Z and they had about 2 years ago.
 By talked, I mean that they had an issue with a product Z offered and literally said “&*%$ that company”.
 This suddenly isn’t a great fit anymore.

 If they still had the same sentiment 2 years later, our outreach could quickly turn into negative postings to their 10,000 twitter followers.